Skip to main content

 No gas forwarding

-The wallet can set some FeeCredit and send some tokens to Contract A:
+The smart account can set some FeeCredit and send some tokens to Contract A:

 In the above flow:

-• The wallet sets FeeCredit to 200_000 and asynchronously calls Contract A. The wallet also sends 500_000 tokens as Value
+• The smart account sets FeeCredit to 200_000 and asynchronously calls Contract A. The smart account also sends 500_000 tokens as Value

 • Instead of forwarding the leftover FeeCredit, Contract A pays for async calls to Contract B and Contract C from its balance